damnicolussi/caesar-cipher/README.md

 # Caesar Cipher Decoder and Encoder
-Caesar Cipher Code in Python with rotation decided by the input (Encoder and Decoder)
+Caesar Cipher Code in Python with rotation of the characters decided by the input (Encoder and Decoder)

 ## How to Use It
+* Download the files `caesar-cipher_decoder.py` and/or `caesar-cipher_encoder.py`
-After downloading the projects you can execute them and input the phrase and the rotation.
-As output you'll recieve the phrase encoded/decoded.
+* Execute the code and enter the phrase and the rotation of the characters
+* The encoded or decoded phrase will return as output

 ## Examples
 Encoding: